JozefJarosciak/X1/Validator-Instructions_Testnet.md

 ### Step 7.2 (Optional): Updating an Existing Installation of X1 Full Node

-Skip this step if you're doing the first time installation.
+Skip this step if you're doing a first-time installation.

-If you are updating an existing X1 full node installation, follow the instructions below.
+If you are updating an existing X1 full-node installation, follow the instructions below.

 0) Open your terminal and navigate to your home directory:
     ```